gdm413229/swwmgz_m/README.md

 Additional features:

- - **Programmable colour tags:** Located around various parts of your body, allows quick and easy differentiation between multiple units (not available due to *engine limitations™*, so they're always green).
+ - **Glowing color tags:** Located around various parts of your body, allows quick and easy differentiation between multiple units (color not directly configurable due to *engine limitations™*).
  - **Lucky Collar:** A little something that your creator gives to all of her creations.
 Reduces incoming damage by 75% when you're below 25% health.
+Plus an additional 50% reduction to any damage from your own weapons.
+ - **High-Resonant Almasteel Plating:** Your chassis is built from one of the hardest alloys known across the universe.
+Thus, your body is practically indestructible, but not impervious to damage.
+All direct damage is reduced by 50%, and all explosive damage is reduced by 80%.
  - **User Menu:** With the press of a button, open a dedicated menu to see all your stats in detail, info on carried items and weapons, check out a grand library of information on things you come across, and access the store for buying extra items with your score points.
- - **Magnetic Utility Belt:** Makes some weapons easier to reload while on the go.
+ - **Magnetic Utility Belt:** Holds important equipment tightly, and is also the secret to how you can reload some weapons so damn fast.
- - **Keychain:** For carrying all your keys around, and other valuable things.
+ - **Keychain:** A lil' something to bring some extra good luck charms with you.
- - **Pocket Hammerspace™ containers:** These will store and deploy your ammunition and weapons on demand.
+ - **Pocket Hammerspace™ containers:** These will store and deploy items on demand, along with keeping hold of any keys you find.
 The capacity for ammo storage can be increased by finding **Hammerspace™ Embiggener** modules.
- - **Forx JetBurst™ Units:** Can be used for quick dashes in any direction, or even for short bursts of flight.
+ - **Forx JetBurst™ Impulsors:** Can be used for quick dashes in any direction, or even for short bursts of flight.
  - **Targetting Array:** Tracks nearby foes and provides basic information on their health.
 Compatible with **Omnisight™** mapping modules for tracking key items and nearby exits.
 Can also highlight nearby pickups by holding a dedicated button.
  - **Akari Labs CuteEmotion™ Display:** Equipped onto your visor to show a wide range of predefined facial expressions in order to convey simple emotions to others.
  - **Akari Labs LoudBoi™ Voicebox:** Allows you to 🇪 🇲 🇮 🇹.
-Additional voice options will be available through add-ons.
-Note that the default voice is in Japanese, but subtitles will be provided when available.
+Easily moddable to allow alternate voicepack add-ons.
+Note that the default voice is in Japanese, but subtitles will be provided when needed.
  - **On-demand Item Obtainers:** AKA "hands".
-You can pick up certain items from a distance by pressing Use (this is mainly a workaround for any quirks that might come from items in this mod having modified collision).
+You can pick up the mod's items from a distance by pressing Use (this is mainly a workaround for any quirks that might come from them having modified collision).

 **Note:** Since you're a robutt you pretty much can swim indefinitely and are also immune to poison.